You’ve spent countless hours at the range sharpening your foundation skills and gaining speed and accuracy.

 - Always be sure of your target (and what is beyond it).

-You’ll have to deduce for yourself when your child is capable of consistently following directions then teach and supervise accordingly.
-Ignorance is never an excuse.
+You’ll have to deduce for yourself when your child is capable of consistently following directions, then teach and supervise accordingly.
+You can practice with toy guns to gauge readiness.

 Check out more in our Kids & Guns 101: Safety, Age, and Recommendations article.

-The vast majority of what we learn in defensive handgun classes revolves around protecting ourselves.
-Yes, there are classes for couples and teams but those tend to be the exception rather than the rule.
+The vast majority of what we learn in defensive handgun classes is protecting ourselves.
+There are classes for couples and teams but those tend to be the exception rather than the rule.

-As for classes geared specifically for parents, well, those are truly rare.
-They do exist–check out The Armed Parent/Guardian taught by Melody Lauer and John Johnston–but they’re hard to find.
+As for classes geared specifically for parents, those are truly rare.
+They do exist — check out The Armed Parent/Guardian taught by Melody Lauer and John Johnston.

-Know how to use your gun to defend your own life which will, in turn, enable you to defend your child.
-Before you train to defend your child, train to defend yourself.
+Simply being an obstruction to some threat is not a good long-term plan, we need to be able to actively counter threats.
+Knowing how to use your gun to defend your own life will, in turn, enable you to defend your child.

-You need those foundation skills in place before moving on to more advanced work.
-I’ve said it before but it bears repeating: you are no good to your child if you are dead.
-Learn to stay alive.
+You need those foundational skills in place before moving on to more advanced work.

 Consider Carry Positions